Faith-Nchifor/childtube/README.md

 ## Deployment

-To deploy this project run
+To build this app run

 ```bash
   npm run build